friendly-bits/POSIX-arrays/README.md

 - The declare function for the indexed array is not necessary to create an array.
 It's just a way to set N values sequentially in one command.
 Otherwise you can create an indexed array by simply calling the `set_i_arr_el()` function.
 - Similarly, you can create an associative array by calling the `set_a_arr_el()` function.
 - The code is as efficient as I could make it, only using the shell built-ins (except for get-i-arr-all() function where I used the `tr` and `sort` utilities for sorting).
 However, it's still shell code which performance-wise can't compete with native implementation of arrays.
 Should be fine for lightweight arrays use.

+## Some more details
+- The emulated arrays are stored in dynamically created variables.
+The base for the name of such variable is the same as the emulated array's name, except when creating the variable, the function prefixes it with `emu_[x]_`, where `[x]` stands for the type of the array: `a` for associative array, `i` for indexed array.
+- For example, if calling a function to create an indexed array: `set_i_arr_el test_arr 5 "test_value"`, the function will create a variable called `emu_i_test_arr` and store the value in it.
+- The delimiter used internally is ASCII code `\37` (octal).
+It's an escape code defined as "unit separator".
+That definition doesn't really matter.
+What matters is that this code doesn't correspond to any "normal" character.
+This way arrays can hold strings that have any "normal" delimiter in them, including whitespaces and newlines.
+The only downside is that if you try to directly access the variable holding the emulated array, you probably will not get a normally-looking value out of it, since the ASCII escape code will mess it up.
+- The additional files (besides the `emulate-arrays.sh` script) are used for testing the main script.
+The test units are not very systematic but I tried to cover all points where the functionality may be fragile.
+To test in your environment, download all files into the same directory and then run the `emulate-arrays-tests.sh` script.